We use some essential cookies to make this website work.

 An executor is someone named in a will as responsible for sorting out the…

-You can apply for probate yourself or pay a solicitor or probate…
+You can apply for probate yourself online or by post, or pay a probate…

 Get a divorce: apply online or by post.